The Three-Ring Conception of Giftedness: How Talent Emerges

 - All children who stand out in a particular area or show signs of early development deserve appropriate educational interventions, even though it may be too premature to diagnose giftedness or talent.

 This last point is the most relevant.
 Sometimes, it’s considered that talented or gifted children are just the way they are and that outside intervention isn’t necessary.
 However, in reality, an inadequate educational response, lack of motivation, or poor social relationships can negatively affect these outstanding potentialities.
-In fact, they can even ‘turn them off’ or certainly prevent their development.
+As a matter of fact, they can even ‘turn them off’ or certainly prevent their development.